e0026557/tgc-18-project-2/README.md

 | Add to favorites | This feature allows users to bookmark their favorite coffee recipes and access them via the *Favorites* page |
 | Average rating | This feature calculates the average rating for each coffee recipe based on the ratings in reviews posted |

 ---

 ## Limitations and Future Implementations

+1. Implement form steps for *Create* and *Edit* pages
+    - Current limitation:
+      - The current forms for creating and editing recipes are very long and on a single page, making it daunting for users to fill in.

+    - Future implementation:
+      - To divide the large form into smaller form steps to make it easier for users to fill in.

+2. Allow users to edit and delete reviews
+    - Current limitation:
+      - Due to time constraint, users currently can only post reviews for coffee recipes.

+    - Future implementation:
+      - Allow users the option to edit and delete the reviews they had posted.

+3. Allow users to post, edit and delete entries for coffee beans, grinders, and brewers
+    - Current limitation:
+      - Due to time constraint, users currently can only post and edit coffee recipes with the pre-defined selection of coffee beans, grinders, and brewers.

+    - Future implementation:
+      - Create forms for users to post, edit and delete entries for coffee beans, grinders, and brewers.

 ---